How art and culture is helping patients at Derby Hospital

 “We are very proud that after eight years of growing and developing in synergy with us, Air Arts has helped lift the experience of our hospitals for patients, visitors and staff to a new level of excellence.“

 Art in unexpected places

 Over the past seven years patients and visitors who walk through the hospitals’ entrances, waiting rooms and outpatient departments have enjoyed exhibitions by over 100 artists from Derbyshire and beyond.

 Huge charcoal drawings and eye catching paintings line the corridors, and in the once empty outdoor spaces between wards there are sculptures that capture the attention of passers-by while giving patients in the rooms opposite privacy.

 Since the Air Arts project began, the hospital has hosted more than 50 musical performances, from harp, guitar and piano players, to ukuleles, accordions, a string quartet and a number of local choirs.
 As many as 1,500 patients walk through the hospital’s entrances and waiting rooms each day and hear these performances or see and experience the artwork on display.

-“Everyone who comes to the hospital has the opportunity to engage with the arts programme,” explains Juliet Cooper, Programme Manager, Air Arts.
+“Everyone who comes to the hospital has the opportunity to engage with the arts programme,” explains Juliet Cooper, (former Programme Manager).
 “From light touch moments of beauty, humour, wonder or surprise to participation projects that work with clinical teams to weave creativity into in-patients experience of a hospital stay.
 The arts have an astonishing ability for patients and staff to reconnect with the individual beyond their illness.”